Student Spotlight: Mark Tom

 Tom continued his education at Seattle Pacific University as a Pre-Med Physiology major, from which he graduated cum laude in 2012 with his bachelor’s in Physiology.
 During the summer of 2011, he worked with Dr. David Hockenbery at the Fred Hutchinson Cancer Research Center as an undergraduate intern.
 Their research involved the study of specific enzyme inhibitors that would target the enzymatic pathway of cancer metabolism, aerobic glycolysis, in hopes of seeking out a novel method of cancer therapy.

-During summer 2012, Tom traveled to Puerto Cortes, Honduras, for work in the Pam Roach Medical Clinic through a ministry known as World Wide Heart to Heart.
-He also ran a soccer camp and soccer tournament for the Children's Village, which he plans to do again in 2013.
+In 2012, Tom traveled to Puerto Cortes, Honduras, for work in the Pam Roach Medical Clinic through a ministry known as World Wide Heart to Heart.
+He also ran a soccer camp and soccer tournament for the Children’s Village.

-He currently is applying to medical school and works as a lab assistant at the Fred Hutchinson Cancer Research Center in its Immunology Program.
+While applying to medical school, Tom worked as a research technician at the Fred Hutchinson Cancer Research Center in its Immunology Program.

 “Immunotherapy is an intricate therapy approach using a ‘cops and robbers’ analogy,” he said.
 “This is where we train the white blood cells (the cops) to kill the tumor cells (the robbers) by showing the whole white T-cell population (the police force) the tumor antigens (the mug shot) and taking the mask off the robbers so that the cops can do their job by taking the robbers off the street (cure cancer and bring the body back to its original healthy state).
 This approach is a much less toxic compared to chemo- and radiation therapy and has been performed successfully in a clinical trial with Dr. Phil Greenberg and Dr. Aude Chapuis.”